spikegrobstein/toque/readme.md

     set :deploy_user, 'deploy' # this is the name of the user that the application will be run as.
 This defaults to the 'user' value that you may have already set.

     # now, tell Toque that you want to run that recipe:
-    Toque::chef_cookbook 'user'
+    Toque::chef_recipe 'toque::user'

 That's it!
 If you run the `run_recipes` task, it will execute the `user` recipe on the server:

     cap toque:run_recipes

-ALL capistrano variables are visible to your chef recipes. `Toque::chef_cookbook` takes the same options as `run` and recipes are run in the order that they are defined in the file.
+ALL capistrano variables are visible to your chef recipes. `Toque::chef_recipe` takes the same options as `run` and recipes are run in the order that they are defined in the file.

+Toque comes with several built-in recipes installed under a `toque` cookbook when you run the `toque:init:cookbooks` task.
 Look at the recipe source to see additional variables that the recipes support and see how they work.

 ## License